Note N415 Index

 The date of his baptism comes from the parish records for Whichford.
 The dates for his death and burial come from the same records and the MI's.

 I have found a marriage for a John Timms and a Mary Hawkes of Whichford, in Honington.
 Warwickshire, on May 11, 1749.
-From the entry, it could be that just she and not both of them were from Whichford.
-However, it might be this John Timms and it might be his son Anthony baptised in December 1749.
+The entry says that they are both of Whicford.
+It might be this John Timms and it might be his son Anthony baptised in December 1749.
 There are no further baptismal entries for children of John and Mary Timms during this period in Whichford.
-Was Ann Steel the child of a sibling of his wife Mary Hawkers?
 There is an Anthony Timms of Whichford buried on March 31, 1750.
 Is this perchance the son?
 If that was the case, when did Mary die and where was she buried?

 I am beginning to think that another nephew married yet another niece.
 The will refers to his nephew John Timms, butcher in Chipping Norton.
 His wife is Mary Timms, his niece.
 In the 1791 chipping Norton Directory, there is a John F. Timms, butcher.